erNail/grafaml/README.md

 ### Deploying the dashboard in Kubernetes

-Execute this code in your shell to deploy the dashboard as ConfigMap in Kubernetes:
+Execute the following in your shell to deploy the dashboard as a ConfigMap in Kubernetes:

 ```shell
 name="my-dashboard"